Crypterium (CRPT) Price Hits $0.33 on Exchanges

 According to CryptoCompare, “Crypterium is a cryptobank platform that will leverage the Ethereum blockchain to provide an instant processing engine for both fiat and crypto based currency transactions while enabling inter-changeability between the two.
 Furthermore, an app will be available for download to Android and IOS operation systems.
 The Crypterium token (CRPT) is an ERC-20 token that will work as the medium of exchange within the platform, a utility token intended for usage in any b2b/b2c products with different mechanics.
 Most often, the token works as a loyalty tool.
 Basically, CRPT was intended for meeting the Crypterium service needs.
 However, as the token's popularity was growing, its application sphere expanded.
 Today, CRPT is developing as an ecosystem. “

-It is usually not possible to purchase alternative cryptocurrencies such as Crypterium directly using U.S. dollars.
-Investors seeking to acquire Crypterium should first purchase Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Coinbase, Gemini or GDAX.
-Investors can then use their newly-acquired Ethereum or Bitcoin to purchase Crypterium using one of the aforementioned exchanges.
+It is usually not presently possible to purchase alternative cryptocurrencies such as Crypterium directly using US dollars.
+Investors seeking to acquire Crypterium should first purchase Ethereum or Bitcoin using an exchange that deals in US dollars such as Changelly, Coinbase or GDAX.
+Investors can then use their newly-acquired Ethereum or Bitcoin to purchase Crypterium using one of the exchanges listed above.

 Receive News & Updates for Crypterium Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Crypterium and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.